Bozeman Pass

 Bozeman Pass el.
 5702 ft is a mountain pass situated approximately 13 mi east of Bozeman, Montana and approximately 15 mi west of Livingston, Montana on Interstate 90.
 It separates the Bridger and Gallatin mountain ranges.

 It is named after pioneer John Bozeman, a young Georgian who opened the Bozeman Trail from Fort Laramie, Wyoming to Virginia City, Montana in 1863, via the pass which now bears his name.
 The pass is part of a transcontinental railroad route constructed by the Northern Pacific Railway between Saint Paul, Minnesota and Tacoma, Washington.
 The Northern Pacific opened a 3652 ft tunnel under the Pass in 1884.
 A shorter 3015 ft tunnel just north of the original opened in 1945.
-The tracks are now used by Montana Rail Link and BNSF Railway.
+The tracks are now used by BNSF Railway.